-(especially Thanksgiving dinner and Easter dinner).
-They are wonderful and so easy to make.
+In our family, these Refrigerator Dinner Rolls are always made for the holidays (especially Thanksgiving, Christmas, and Easter dinner).
+They are wonderful tasting and so easy to make.

-Quick Bread Recipe for all your bread making.
+More great Bread Recipes, Sourdough Bread Recipes and Quick Bread Recipes for all your bread making.

-Mom’s Refrigerator Rolls
+Mom’s Refrigerator Dinner Rolls Recipe:

-1/4 cup granulated
+1/4 cup granulated sugar

 3 tablespoons vegetable shortening